 More than 50 million people in the U.S. are allergic to something, according to the Centers for Disease Control and Prevention, making allergies the sixth leading cause of chronic illness in the country.

 An allergy happens when the immune system overreacts to a typically harmless substance, or allergen.
 As common as they are, allergies can be tricky to figure out, let alone manage, on your own.
-If you keep waking up to unexplained rashes, suspect the common cold isn’t behind your permanently runny nose or wonder if it’s normal for your mouth to itch that much after you eat fruit salad, allergy testing might be the right move.
+If you keep waking up to unexplained rashes, or suspect that the common cold isn’t to blame for your permanently runny nose, or wonder if it’s normal for your mouth to itch that much after you eat fruit salad, then allergy testing might be the right move.

 Allergists use an arsenal of different tests to make sense of patients’ symptoms and guide treatment decisions.
 We talked to experts about what different tests entail and what patients should know about getting tested.